aaronkorver/spotbot-slack/README.md

 ### Robot.hear

-While there are a lot of `robot.hear` scripts currently, as spotbot has grown past its humble beginings, we've generally come to the consensus that such scripts are not suitable unless they:
+While there are a lot of `robot.hear` scripts currently, Hipchat has exploded to nearly 3000 users, up from 170 at the time of spotbot's humble beginnings, and we've generally come to the consensus that such scripts are not suitable to inflict on the userbase unless they:

 1. Have a trigger threshold (only trigger on some percentage of matches, typically 10%)
-1. Are configurable by room (persist an on/off flag to the reddis brain per room)
+1. Are configurable by room (persist an on/off flag to the redis brain per room)